OSSDeveloper/couchpromise/README.md

             });

 # All the regular couchbase bucket methods provided by couchbase can be executed with above buckets.

-Methods provided above are addition to regular couchbase provided methods.
+##Methods provided by couchpromise are addition to regular couchbase provided methods - with promises